Whitney Houston: Death

 On February 11, 2012, Houston was found unconscious in Suite 434 at the Beverly Hilton, submerged in the bathtub.
 Houston reportedly appeared "disheveled" and "erratic" in the days before her death.
 Beverly Hills paramedics arrived about 3:30 pm, found Houston unresponsive, and performed CPR.
 Houston was pronounced dead at 3:55 pm PST.
 The cause of death was not immediately known; local police said there were "no obvious signs of criminal intent".
 On March 22, 2012, the Los Angeles County Coroner's Office reported that Houston's death was caused by drowning and the "effects of atherosclerotic heart disease and cocaine use".
 The manner of death was listed as "accident".

-Houston's death coincided with the 54th Annual Grammy Awards, which took place the day following her death and included a tribute to Houston; it was later credited for the Grammys' second-highest ratings in history.
-The February 11, 2012, Clive Davis pre-Grammy party that Houston had been expected to attend, which featured many of the biggest names in music and film, went on as scheduled – although it was quickly turned into a tribute to Houston.
+The 54th Annual Grammy Awards, took place the day following her death and included a tribute to Houston; it was later credited for the Grammys' second-highest ratings in history.
+The February 11, 2012, Clive Davis pre-Grammy party that Houston had been expected to attend, which featured many of the biggest names in music and film, went on as scheduled, although it was quickly turned into a tribute to Houston.
 Numerous other public figures also expressed their grief, including Mariah Carey, Quincy Jones, Darlene Love, Aretha Franklin and Oprah Winfrey.
-Houston's death was covered internationally in the media, along with her memorial service, which was held for Houston at her home church, New Hope Baptist Church, in Newark, New Jersey, on February 18, 2012.
+Houston's death was covered internationally in the media, as was her memorial service, which was held for Houston at her home church, New Hope Baptist Church, in Newark, New Jersey, on February 18, 2012.

-Houston's music surged in popularity following her death.
+Houston's music surged in popularity.
 According to representatives from Houston's record label, Houston sold 8 million records worldwide in the first 10 months of the year she died.
-The single "I Will Always Love You" returned to the Billboard Hot 100 after almost 20 years, peaking at number three and becoming a posthumous top-10 single for Houston, the first one since 2001.
-Houston set a Guinness World Record for a female artist by placing 10 albums inside the Billboard 200 simultaneously.
-In October 2023, Houston made the list of the top 10 highest-earning posthumous celebrities on Forbes, earning $30 million, later winning a posthumous Guinness World Records entry as the highest-earning posthumous female celebrity, her 32nd record.
+The single "I Will Always Love You" returned to the Billboard Hot 100 after almost 20 years, peaking at number three and becoming the first posthumous top-10 single since 2001.
+Houston set a Guinness World Record for a female artist by having 10 albums inside the Billboard 200 simultaneously.
+In October 2023, Houston made the list of the top ten highest-earning posthumous celebrities on Forbes, earning $30 million, later winning a Guinness World Records entry as the highest-earning posthumous female, her 32nd record.